tk3369/BinaryTraits.jl/README.md

 [![Travis Build Status](https://travis-ci.org/tk3369/BinaryTraits.jl.svg?branch=master)](https://travis-ci.org/tk3369/BinaryTraits.jl)
 [![codecov.io](http://codecov.io/github/tk3369/BinaryTraits.jl/coverage.svg?branch=master)](http://codecov.io/github/tk3369/BinaryTraits.jl?branch=master)

-BinaryTraits.jl focuses on usability - traits should be simple to understand and easy to use.
+BinaryTraits focuses on usability - traits should be simple to understand and easy to use.
 For that reason, every trait is binary.
 An object either has the trait (positive) or does not have the trait (negative).